actions/reusable-workflows/README.md

 - [`check-dist.yml`](./.github/workflows/check-dist.yml)

-This workflow helps ensure that the generated innards of the `dist` directory match what they are expected to be.
+This workflow ensures that the generated contents of the `dist` directory match what they are expected to be.
-The `dist` is a particular directory in Actions that contains distributable JS files.
+For actions that follow our [TypeScript](https://github.com/actions/typescript-action) or [JavaScript](https://github.com/actions/javascript-action) templates, `dist` contains the packaged script that is executed by the runner.
-In Actions, the `dist` is generated through a build process from other source files.
+Whenever you update the source code, the `dist` files must be regenerated for the changes to take effect.

-**Default use pattern:**
+**Usage**
 ```yaml
 check-dist-call:
   uses: actions/reusable-workflows/.github/workflows/check-dist.yml@main